nouhailaaziki/get_next_line/README.md

   - Files without newlines.
   - Very large files or lines.
 - **Standard Input**: Test reading from the terminal.

-### Custom Test Cases

-You can create custom test files and use the function to validate behavior.

 ---

 ## Things to Consider